openMSX User's Manual

 The midi-out-logger MIDI device is available on all platforms and logs MIDI events to a file.

 You can specify the file to log to using set midi-out-logfilename.
 The log is a raw binary log of the bytes written by the MIDI interface, with no timing information.
-Therefore its usefulness mostly limited to debugging.
+Therefore its usefulness is mostly limited to debugging.

 On UNIX-like systems, it is possible to log to a MIDI device node, for example /dev/midi and configure the sound system to send those notes to a soft synthesizer.
 This is harder to configure than using for example the ALSA MIDI out device, so it's only recommended when no platform-specific MIDI devices are available in openMSX.
 On MSX Resource Center there is a forum thread which describes how to connect openMSX to Timidity via /dev/midi.